gaurav-arya/StochasticAD.jl/docs/src/tutorials/random_walk.md

 ## Computing variance

 A crucial figure of merit for a derivative estimator is its variance.
-We can graph the variance of our estimator ove ra range of `n`.
+We compute the standard deviation (square root of the variance) of our estimator over a range of `n`.
 ```@example random_walk
 n_range = 10:10:100 # range for testing asymptotic variance behaviour
 p_range = 2 .* n_range